insect-morphology/aism/Simple Workflow for insect ontology development.md

 ## Annotations

 Each term should contain a series of annotations which will be the way to link the term to references, authors, and other sorts of information.
 These annotations are added using Protégé during the ontology editing process.

+Each term should at least have an ‘rdfs: label’ and a ‘definition’.
+Ideally, each term should include a reference for the definition that is being used.
+AISM incorporates plenty of **Annotation properties** for these purposes.

+To add annotations to an existing term click on the ‘@’ symbol on the right side of the annotations tab.

+This will open a new window to choose what kind of annotation will be added.
+Click on the plus sign, which opens the ‘Create annotation’ window.

+Choose ‘definition’ to add a natural language verbatim definition for the term.
+Type the definition in the white box on the right side panel, choose the appropriate language for it, and click OK.

 Additional resources can be found at: [https://go-protege-tutorial.readthedocs.io/en/latest/](https://go-protege-tutorial.readthedocs.io/en/latest/)